On the symplectic eightfold associated to a Pfaffian cubic fourfold: Introduction

 In Section \ref{sec1} we interpret $Z$ as a moduli space of objects in $\ka$, clarifying the construction of \cite{llsvs}.
 There, $Z$ was constructed as a contraction of the moduli space $M$ of generalized twisted cubics on $Y$; precisely, there is an embedding $j\colon Y \to Z$ such that $M$ is a $\IP^2$-bundle over the blow-up of $Z$ along $j(Y)$.
 Here we show that two points $[C_1], [C_2] \in M$ lie in the same fiber of $M \to Z$ if and only if the projections of the twisted ideal sheaves $I_{C_1}(2)$ and $I_{C_2}(2)$ into the subcategory $\ka$ are the same, and that if $[C]$ lies over $j(y)$ then the projection of $I_C(2)$ is the same as the projection of the skyscraper sheaf $\ko_y$, up to a shift.

-In Section \ref{sec2} we recall Beauville and Donagi's construction of a K3 surface $X$ associated to a Pfaffian cubic $Y$, and give an explicit geometric description of Kuznetsov's equivalence $\ka \cong D(X)$: it is induced by the ideal sheaf of a certain correspondence $\Gamma \subset X \times Y$ that is generically 4-to-1 over $Y$.
-This is implicit in \cite{kuz_gr}.
+In Section \ref{sec2} we recall Beauville and Donagi's construction of a K3 surface $X$ associated to a Pfaffian cubic $Y$, and give a self-contained proof of Kuznetsov's equivalence $\ka \cong D(X)$, emphasizing its geometric content: it is induced by the ideal sheaf of a correspondence $\Gamma \subset X \times Y$ that is generically 4-to-1 over $Y$.

 In Section \ref{sec3} we argue that if $Y$ is Pfaffian then for a general $[C] \in M$, the projection of $I_C(2)$ into $\ka \cong D(X)$ is the ideal sheaf of four points in $X$, again up to a shift.
 Rather than proving this directly, we observe that if $[C]$ lies over $j(y)$ then we can instead pass $\ko_y$ over to $D(X)$, and for generic $y$ this clearly yields the ideal sheaf of four points; but the property of being an ideal sheaf is an open condition.
 Thus we get a map from a Zariski open subset $M_0 \subset M$ to $\Hilb^4(X)$, and from our work in Section \ref{sec1} we see that this descends to an embedding of an open subset $Z_1 \subset Z$ into $\Hilb^4(X)$.